jrief/django-formset/docs/source/installation.rst

 two very short CSS files.
 This is because it relies on the styling definitions of the underlying CSS framework rather than imposing their own styles on the components shipped with this library.

-.. note:: When loading CSS files from other domains such as a CDN or Google Fonts, then use
+When loading CSS files from other domains such as a CDN or Google Fonts, then use ``<link href="https://cdn.somedomain.xyz" crossorigin="anonymous">``.
-	`<link href="…" crossorigin="anonymous">`.
 This is because **django-formset** parses some CSS rules, but Google Chrome refuses to do that for files from foreign origins.

 There are two optional CSS files, which might be imported depending on the application's setup: